 In many ways, my reason for not eating that stuff is pure hedonism: I like to feel good.
 I had no idea of it growing up, but as I write this, fast food restaurants like KFC and Wendy’s are paying pulp suppliers to clear cut whole Indonesian forests, with unthinkable destruction of ecosystems, irreplaceable species and wildlife, including tigers and their habitats, just to make the trash paper people get at KFC or Wendy’s.
 We have failed as a culture, nation, and as a species when this is possible.
 Is that really what Vicky wants when she writes “always a supporter of fast food”?
 I believe no one has a right to clear cut these precious habitats, or set orangutans on fire to make palm fruit oil for Girl Scout cookies, or any of these other atrocities against animals, nature and the Earth.
 It is an emblem of the absurdity of our times that we even speak of being “into the environment.”
 You are the environment!
 You are constantly exchanging molecules with your environment; it sustains you.
 A person cannot pour toxic chemicals into the ground or ocean without eventually taking those chemicals back into their own body.
-It’s absurd that some people are “environmentalist” and others aren’t.
+It’s absurd that some people are called “environmentalist” and others aren’t.
 Without it you would be dead in minutes.
 I’d say that’s a vested interest.
 The only question then, is whether you have the character and humility to respect your own mother, or whether you are a rapist and destroyer of her.
 It’s clear where Western culture falls on that spectrum.